 More about Spandau Flea Market on Fleamapket

-7. Kreuzboerg Flowmarkt (formerly Moritzplatz Flohmarkt) – Berlin, Kreuzberg
+7. Kreuzboerg Flowmarkt (formerly Moritzplatz Flohmarkt): Sustainable Style in Urban Kreuzberg

 Formerly known as Moritzplatz Flohmarkt, Kreuzberg Flohmarkt is a charming and authentic addition to Berlin’s diverse flea market scene.
 Located in the vibrant district of Kreuzberg, this small but distinctive market attracts lovers of vintage clothing, crafts, and unique design products.